Serendip Sanctuary: Wildlife tour

-Wildlife walk
+Walks

 Serendip's Wildlife Walk is their most popular trail for visitors, providing prime viewing and encounters with a large variety of native wildlife.
 The Wildlife Walk is an easy 1.5 km circuit and is suitable for all ages and fitness levels.

-Wader walk

 Serendip's Wader Walk is a quieter alternative to the Wildlife Walk.
 The walk has native wildlife viewing opportunities with the Wader bird hide along the track, as well as native Australian bushland views.
 A return walk on the Wader track is 3 km and takes an hour to complete.

-Junior Ranger's Program
+Junior Rangers Program

 Parks Victoria runs the Junior Ranger Program at Serendip for young children and students.
 Junior Rangers is a free program run during school holidays and certain weekends, allowing children to explore Serendip while accompanied by a park ranger.
 Some of the ranger-guided activities include wetland walks, fire recovery, and various talks to discover and learn about different animals and habitats.
 The Ranger Program focuses on various essential themes including caring for the environment, exploring ecosystems, habitats, park management, plants and animal facts, fire, tracks and connections between humans and the environment.